How to support older family members during the holidays

 “The holidays can be a very difficult time of year for our older loved ones, especially if they have lost their partner or other family members,” she says.
 “Some of our aging loved ones may appear more irritable, depressed, apathetic, fatigued or isolated.
 It's important to be patient, meet them where they are at, which means not forcing them into large family gatherings or busy holiday plans if they are not interested.”

 Mayfield adds, “Adjust your expectations, and try to let go of how things used to be.
 Although easier said than done, look for ways to appreciate who your loved one is now and create moments of gratitude.”

 Stop and enjoy the holiday magic, whatever it looks like

-There’s no denying that celebrating holidays with an aging loved one can be emotional and maybe even stressful.
-Hopefully, however, these expert insights and tips help you navigate this time of year with a little more grace and joy.
-The key is to provide a safe and loving space for your aging loved one to enjoy themselves in their own way.
+There’s no denying that celebrating holidays with an older loved one can be emotional and maybe even stressful.
+But hopefully, these expert insights and tips help you navigate this time of year with a little more grace and joy.
+The key is to provide a safe and loving space for your older loved one to enjoy themselves in their own way.